 Complete UCD: This means your baby has a severe or total lack of the enzyme.
 You’ll notice symptoms in the first couple of days:

-Partial UCD: Your baby can make some of the enzyme, but not as much as he needs.
+Partial UCD: Your baby can make some of the enzyme, but not as much as they need.
 You may not spot symptoms for months or even years.

 A buildup of ammonia (you may hear the doctor call it hyperammonemia) can happen from illness, injury, stress, or quick weight loss.